-Learn how to use the Nx Head Tracker device together with the Nx Virtual Mix Room plugin in order to improve mixing, tracking and monitoring on headphones.
+Learn how to use the Nx Head Tracker device together with the Nx Virtual Mix Room, Abbey Road Studio 3 or Nx Ocean Way Nashville plugins, in order to improve mixing, tracking and monitoring on headphones.

 About the Nx Head Tracker

-The Nx Head Tracker is a small wireless Bluetooth sensor that attaches to your headphones and communicates with the Nx Virtual Mix Room plugin.
-It tracks your head movements in full 360 degrees and with maximal speed and accuracy and passes the information to the Nx plugin in order to optimize the realistic spatial effect created on headphones.
+The Nx Head Tracker is a small wireless Bluetooth sensor that attaches to your headphones and communicates with Waves’ immersive audio plugins (Nx Virtual Mix Room or Abbey Road Studio 3).
+It tracks your head movements in full 360 degrees, with maximal speed and accuracy.
+It then passes the information to the plugin in order to optimize the realistic spatial effect created on headphones.

 Sensor Fusion option

-In the Tracking Device menu of the Nx Virtual Mix plugin (see step #7 above), you may alternatively choose the Sensor Fusion option, which lets you use both the Nx Head Tracker and your computer’s webcam simultaneously, combining the advantages of each and bringing the head tracking rate up to 80 fps.
+In the Tracking Device menu (see step #7 above), you may alternatively choose the Sensor Fusion option, which lets you use both the Nx Head Tracker and your computer’s webcam simultaneously, combining the advantages of each and bringing the head tracking rate up to 80 fps.
 For detailed info on the Sensor Fusion option, check out the Overview tab of the Nx Head Tracker page.